 - The owner can retain all profit after tax.

 - The details about the owner and his business are private.

-- Unlimited liability – debts and liabilities of the business are owner’s debts and liabilities.
+- Unlimited liability – debts and liabilities of the business are the owner’s debts and liabilities.

-- It can prove difficult to raise capital and to setup and grow business.
+- It can prove difficult to raise capital and to set up and grow a business.

 - Only one person has to take all the responsibilities and decisions.

-- Owner is responsible for paying tax and National Insurance contributions.
+- The owner is responsible for paying tax and National Insurance contributions.

 - Status – Generally sole traders seem to be smaller and less established compared to limited companies.

 - Certain companies may not deal with sole traders – Because it is considered risky.